opsmop/opsmop/docs/source/language.rst

 Here we are using the same *File* resource as above, but using a few more parameters.

-For those interested in :ref:`development`, when you browse the :ref:`modules`, each module page will link to the *Type* and *Provider* code (for all providers) on GitHub.
-This makes it easy to understand what a type and provider does.
+For those interested in :ref:`development`, when you browse the :ref:`modules`, each module page will link to the *Type* and *Provider* code (for all *Providers*) on GitHub.
+This makes it easy to understand what a *Type* and *Provider* does.

-While we are new and still refactoring things, we value exceptually clean code, and it is encouraged that types and providers rely on other classes and inheritance to keep their implementations especially clean and readable.
+While we are new and still refactoring things, we value exceptually clean code, and it is encouraged that *Types* and *Providers* rely on other classes and inheritance to keep their implementations especially clean and readable.

 It is important to know that not all *Types* have just one *Provider* implementation.
 For instance a *Package* could be installed by yum, apt, or maybe pip or npm.
 For details on how that works, see :ref:`method`.

-The :ref:`modules` documentation shows all of the types available in the core distribution.
+The :ref:`modules` documentation shows all of the *Types* available in the core distribution.
 Currently, this list is small as OpsMop is under early (but extremely rapid) development.
 Adding a new *Type* and *Provider* can often be done very quickly thanks to the object model behind OpsMop.